Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Introduction

-In both semiparametric and nonparametric models, the exclusion restriction is widely regarded as essential for identification.\footnote{\cite{lee2009bounds} stated that “\textit{standard parametric or semiparametric methods for correcting for sample selection require exclusion restrictions that have little justification in this case}” (p.
+By relaxing joint normality, econometricians developed semiparametric \citep{chamberlain1986asymptotic, ahn1993semiparametric, newey2009two} and nonparametric \citep{das2003nonparametric} selection models.
+In both types of models, exclusion restrictions are widely regarded as essential for identification.\footnote{\cite{lee2009bounds} stated that “\textit{standard parametric or semiparametric methods for correcting for sample selection require exclusion restrictions}” (p.
 1072).
-Similarly, \cite{honore2020selection} claimed that an exclusion restriction is the \textit{key identifying assumption} in semiparametric selection models.} However, finding an excluded variable is often infeasible in empirical applications.
-Motivated by this challenge, \cite{lee2009bounds} proposed a nonparametric bounds approach that does not require exclusion restrictions.
-By exploiting the selection monotonicity assumption, under which individuals who are observed without treatment would also be observed with treatment, Lee introduced a trimming procedure to adjust for missing data due to selection.
-His approach (henceforth Lee bounds) is intuitive and easily implemented, making it widely used in empirical studies, particularly in experiments where subjects tend to drop out.
+Similarly, \cite{honore2020selection} and \cite{kroft2024lee} claimed that an exclusion restriction is the \textit{key identifying assumption} in semiparametric selection models.} However, finding an excluded variable is often infeasible. \cite{lee2009bounds} proposed a bounds approach to overcome this challenge without invoking exclusion restrictions.
+By assuming selection monotonicity, under which individuals who are observed without treatment would also be observed with treatment, a trimming procedure is introduced to adjust for selection.
+Lee bounds are intuitive and tractable, making them widely used in empirical studies, particularly in experiments where some subjects drop out.
+However, these bounds are often too wide to yield meaningful insights, and their ability to incorporate covariates is limited.
+Slightly tighter bounds than unconditional bounds can be obtained by averaging the group-specific effects, weighted by covariate density.
+However, in practice, discretization is necessary for continuous covariates, and handling a large number of covariates is often infeasible. \cite{semenova2023generalized} generalizes Lee’s approach to a high-dimensional setting.